dotnet/AspNetCore.Docs/aspnet/fundamentals/configuration.rst

 =============
 By `Steve Smith`_ and `Daniel Roth`_

-ASP.NET 5 supports a variety of different configuration options.
+ASP.NET Core 1 supports a variety of different configuration options.
 Application configuration data can come from files using built-in support for JSON, XML, and INI formats, as well as from environment variables.
 You can also write your own :ref:`custom configuration provider <custom-config-providers>`.

 In this article:
   - `Getting and setting configuration settings`_